jacoblyles/hangbot/readme.md

 Hangbot
 ========

 Hangbot is an automated hangman player bot program for playing hangman over the web.
-It comes with three bots:
+It comes with four bots:
 * **DefaultBot** guesses letters in alphabetical order.
 It's not too bright!
 * **RandomBot** guesses letters at random
 * **SmartBot** uses an n-gram letter model